VAT Registration in UAE – How Shuraa Tax Can Help

 UAE VAT executive regulations

 A series of regulations and instructions known as the UAE VAT Executive Regulations provide comprehensive instructions on how to carry out the UAE VAT law.
-The Federal Tax Authority (FTA) published the regulations in 2017, and they offer clarification on a number of crucial issues relating to VAT in the United Arab Emirates.
+The Federal Tax Authority (FTA) published the regulations, and they offer clarification on a number of crucial issues relating to VAT in the United Arab Emirates.

-A wide variety of concerns, including VAT registration, VAT rates, required invoicing, required VAT reports, and record keeping, are covered by the laws.
-Let’s examine some of the main clauses of the UAE VAT Executive Regulations in more detail.
+The laws cover a wide variety of concerns, including VAT registration, VAT rates, required invoicing, required VAT reports, and record keeping.
+Let us examine some of the main clauses of the UAE VAT Executive Regulations in more detail.

 VAT Registration:

-The Executive Regulations offer comprehensive instructions on the VAT registration procedure, including the registration threshold, the necessary paperwork, and the registration deadlines.
-Companies must register for VAT if their annual taxable revenue exceeds AED 375,000.
+The Executive Regulations offer comprehensive instructions on the VAT registration procedure, which also includes the registration threshold, the necessary paperwork, and the registration deadlines.
+Companies must therefore register for VAT if their annual taxable revenue exceeds AED 375,000.

 VAT Rates: